 It is interesting to notice the contrast between this book and that preceding it.
-The Book of Ecclesiastes teaches emphatically that "Vanity of vanities, all is vanity": and thus the necessary introduction to the Song of Solomon, which shows how true blessing and satisfaction are to be possessed.
-In like manner our SAVIOUR'S teaching in the fourth of John points out in a word the powerlessness of earthly things to give lasting satisfaction, in striking contrast with the flow of blessing that results from the presence of the HOLY GHOST (whose work it is, not to reveal Himself but CHRIST as the Bridegroom of the soul); "Whosoever drinketh of this water shall thirst again; but whosoever drinketh of the water that I shall give him shall never thirst: but the water that I shall give him shall be in him a well of water springing up"-overflowing, on and on-"unto everlasting life."
+The Book of Ecclesiastes teaches emphatically that "Vanity of vanities, all is vanity": and is thus the necessary introduction to the Song of Solomon, which shows how true blessing and satisfaction are to be possessed.
+In like manner our Saviour's teaching in the fourth of John points out in a word the powerlessness of earthly things to give lasting satisfaction, in striking contrast with the flow of blessing that results from the presence of the Holy Ghost (whose work it is, not to reveal Himself but Christ as the Bridegroom of the soul); "Whosoever drinketh of this water shall thirst again; but whosoever drinketh of the water that I shall give him shall be in him a well of water springing up"-overflowing, on and on-"unto everlasting life."

-We shall find it helpful to consider the book in six sections:-
+We shall find it helpful to consider the book in six sections:-.

-- •I. The Unsatisfied Life and its Remedy.
+I. The Unsatisfied Life and its Remedy.

-- •Chapter i.
+Chap. i.
 2-ii.
 7.

-- •II.
+II.
 Communion Broken.
 Restoration.

-- •Chapter ii.
+Chap. ii.
 8-iii.
 5.

-- •III.
+III.
 Unbroken Communion.

-- •Chapter iii.
+Chap. iii.
 6-v.
 1.

-- •IV.
-Communion Again Broken.
-Restoration
+W. Communion again Broken.
+Restoration.

-- •Chapter v.
+Chap. v.
 2-vi.
 10.

-- •V. Fruits of Recognized Union.
+V. Fruits of Recognized Union.

-- •Chapter vi.
+Chap. vi.
 11-viii.
 4.

-- •VI.
+VI.
 Unrestrained Communion.

-•Chapter viii.
+Chap. viii.
 5-14.

 In each of these sections we shall find the speakers to be-the bride, the Bridegroom, and the daughters of Jerusalem; it is not usually difficult to ascertain the speaker, though in some of the verses different conclusions have been arrived at.
 The bride speaks of the Bridegroom as "her Beloved"; the Bridegroom speaks of her as "His love," while the address of the daughters of Jerusalem is more varied.
-In the last four sections they style her "the fairest among women," but in the fifth she is spoken of as "the Shulamite," or the King's bride, and also as the "Prince's daughter."
+In the first four sections they style her "the fairest among women," but in the fifth she is spoken of as "the Shulamite," or the King's bride, and also as the "Prince's daughter."